renderfarm-darf/darf-prototype/README.md

 - Prototype task dispatcher for Windows/macOS/Linux
 - Develop lightweight Android-side agent to execute jobs and return output

 ## 🔭 Roadmap Highlights

-See the full [ROADMAP.md](./ROADMAP.md) for details, but here's a quick glimpse:
+See the full ROADMAP.md for details, but here's a quick glimpse:

-- 👷 Task queue dispatch system (PC → Android nodes)
+👷 PC-driven task queue system (dispatch → Android nodes)
-- 🔄 Support for batch render jobs from:
+🔄 Batch render support from:
-  - Blender (current)
+• Blender (active)
-  - FFmpeg (up next)
+• FFmpeg (in queue)
-  - After Effects / Resolve / C4D (planned)
+• After Effects / Resolve / C4D (planned)
-- 💾 Optional asset caching and job retry logic
+💾 Asset caching and retry logic (offline-friendly, cloud-optional)
-- 📊 Basic task dashboard or command-line monitoring
+📊 Basic dashboard or CLI tool for task monitoring
-- 🔐 Encrypted task transport for sensitive content
+🔐 Encrypted asset transport for secure job delivery
-- 📱 Expansion to **DIRF** (Distributed iOS Render Farm) as a native Swift sibling project (no code porting—fresh builds only)
+📱 DIRF expansion (Distributed iOS Render Farm) as a native Swift sibling—no porting, all new build

 ## 🤝 Contributing